OPENING SHOT 4

 Screen Australia funding for Opening Shot is provided as a grant.
 See Screen Australia’s Terms of Trade for more details.

-In accordance, with the ABC’s Terms of Trade the ABC will be entitled to a rights package which includes five runs over five years and streaming and download rights for 14 days.
-The ABC will issue a license agreement prior to production.
+In accordance, with the ABC’s Terms of Trade the ABC will be entitled to a rights package which includes five runs over five years, streaming and download rights for 14 days after each run and series stacking on the first run.
+The ABC will issue a license agreement setting out the full rights package prior to production.